Maggie Renner Hellmann

 A lovely holiday, we thoroughly enjoyed ourselves.
 Excellent tuition from Maggie.
 Superb scenery.
 Delicious food.
 Many thanks for everything.
 SH

 “Maggie is good at teaching in all mediums and with all levels.
-She did wonderful demos in watercolour, acrylic, pastel and oil.
+She did wonderful demos.
 Every day we did critiques together and learned from each other.
 I highly recommend this art workshop as well as the most wonderful accommodation with great food and wine.
 A little piece of heaven in experiencing Italy.”
 LS